Hi, this is Shrawan Kumar Upadhyay, a biochemistry graduate aimed to work in a biochemical research laboratory. Hoping my dream comes true.

 LDL transports cholesterol synthesized in the liver to the extra-hepatic tissues, while HDL transports cholesterol from extrahepatic tissues to the liver for metabolism.
 So which one is good cholesterol and which one is bad cholesterol?

-It is not wise to say LDL as bad cholesterol and HDL as good cholesterol because they are just doing their jobs for that they are assigned to.
+It is not wise to say LDL is bad cholesterol and HDL is good cholesterol because they are just doing their jobs for what they are assigned to.
 It's the concentration of these lipoproteins that appear to be the reason behind goodness and badness.

 Foods that lower cholesterol

-Cholesterol is synthesized in our body within the liver cells called hepatocytes. the starting material of the cholesterol synthesis is Acetyl CoA that comes from the β-oxidation of fatty acids.
+Cholesterol is synthesized in our body within the liver cells called hepatocytes. the starting material of cholesterol synthesis is Acetyl CoA which comes from the β-oxidation of fatty acids.
 If you are taking an excess of fats or fatty foods than what is required, then you are accumulating fats in your body.
-That is one of the big reasons behind the high cholesterol levels.
+That is one of the big reasons behind high cholesterol levels.

 Excess of acetyl-CoA is either utilized to synthesize fatty acids and be stored in adipocytes or utilized to synthesize cholesterol.
 If produced in excess amount than required, both of these cases become bad and increase the risk of various health problems.